Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Planes as the Result of an Interplay with the Multi-Scale Cosmic Web

 Finally, for isotropic, non-corotating systems (in green) the near uniform PDF shows no alignment trend at all.
 This highlights an important difference compared to the two other cases: the lack of a spatially coherent vorticity field in their vicinity.
 Indeed, the vorticity field around these shows no preferred orientation.
 This is consistent with a turbulent region, of the type observed at a node where several large cosmic filaments branch from multiple directions.

-These observations strongly suggest that thinnest planes of satellites emerge from accretion in coherent, steady, mega-parsec scale whirling or filamentary cosmic flows.
+These observations strongly suggest that thinnest planes of satellites emerge from accretion in coherent, steady, mega-parsec scale cosmic flows, either whirling vortical streams in the vicinity of the filament, or filamentary streams along the spine of cosmic filament.
 As already mentioned, such coherent vortical flows are an expected feature in the vicinity of cosmic filaments at $z>2$ \citep{2011MNRAS.418.2493P,2015MNRAS.446.2744L,2021MNRAS.501.4635S} but can be strongly disturbed by feedback and filament evolution at later times.
 The fact that most strongly planar $z \approx 0$ systems of satellites display strong residual alignment with their remnants suggests a quiet history of cosmic flows -- hence of cosmic filaments -- around such systems, perhaps devoid of multi-directional merging/collapsing with other filaments.
 Conversely, non-planar systems may have undergone a more turbulent environmental history, with significant reshaping of the geometry of surrounding cosmic flows and filaments during the last billion years.

 Consistently, the analysis of distributions of satellites across cosmic time reveals not only that anisotropies are long-lived but tend to be more ubiquitous at higher redshift.
 Figure~\ref{fig:zevolution} shows the evolution of the c/a vs. $R_{\rm cr}$ trend between $z=1$ (in green) and $z= 0.17$ (in blue) for the 13 systems in the sample.
-These are obtained by tracking the systems of satellites within a fixed physical distance of $R_{\rm vir}(z=0.17)$ around the main progenitor of each system across redshift.
+These are obtained by tracking the all satellites within a fixed physical distance of $R_{\rm vir}(z=0.17)$ around the main progenitor of each system across redshift.
 We checked that this did not significantly change the number of satellites around most systems.
+The change in $N_{sat}$ is $<20\%$ on average for most systems with the exclusion of the most populated ones (1,2,4).
+For most populated ones, the number can double from $z=1$ to $z=0.17$ as an effect of group merging.

 It is evident that the trend for thinner distributions to also be more co-rotating is maintained across cosmic time, with most systems displaying only minor evolution in anisotropy and co-rotation across redshift.

 It is also striking that $z=1$ systems are generally more co-rotating and anisotropic than their $z \approx 0$ counterparts.
 In fact, even the most isotropic, non-corotating $z \approx 0$ systems (1, 2 ,5) display significant anisotropy at $z=1$ and became isotropic within the last 8 billion years.
 This confirms that the tendency of satellites to form in planes is not a transient phenomenon but a long-lived trend, likely favored by sustained environmental dynamical features.